The Looney Looney Looney Bugs Bunny Movie

-The Looney Looney Looney Bugs Bunny Movie (credited onscreen as Friz Freleng's Looney Looney Looney Bugs Bunny Movie) is a 1981 American animated comedy package film with a compilation of classic Looney Tunes/Merrie Melodies Warner Bros. cartoon shorts and animated bridging sequences produced by Friz Freleng, hosted by Bugs Bunny.
+The Looney Looney Looney Bugs Bunny Movie (credited onscreen as Friz Freleng's Looney Looney Looney Bugs Bunny Movie) is a 1981 American animated comedy package film with a compilation of classic Looney Tunes/Merrie Melodies Warner Bros. cartoon shorts and animated bridging sequences produced and directed by Friz Freleng, hosted by Bugs Bunny.
 The new footage was produced by Warner Bros.
-Animation and the first Looney Tunes/Merrie Melodies film with a compilation of classic cartoon comedy shorts produced by Warner Bros.
+Animation.
+It was the first Looney Tunes/Merrie Melodies film with a compilation of classic cartoon comedy shorts produced by Warner Bros.
 Animation.

-Synopsis
+Plot

-The film starts with a showing of the 1958 award-winning Warner Bros cartoon Knighty Knight Bugs before going into its opening credits.
-This is followed up by Bugs Bunny narrating how Looney Tunes and Merrie Melodies immediately replaced baggy-pants comedy before he introduces us to "a warm-hearted humble little introvert cartoon character called Yosemite Sam".
+The animated comedy film starts with a showing of the 1958 Academy Award-winning Warner Bros cartoon Knighty Knight Bugs before going into its film opening credits.
+This is followed up by Bugs Bunny narrating how cartoons like Looney Tunes and Merrie Melodies immediately replaced baggy-pants comedy, as well as showing cartoons featuring Sylvester, before he introduces us to "a warm-hearted humble little introvert called Yosemite Sam".